GAN Compression: Efficient Architectures for Interactive Conditional GANs: Experiments

-\myparagraph{Implementation details.} For the CycleGAN and pix2pix model, we use a learning rate of 0.0002 for both generator and discriminator during training in all the experiments.
+For the CycleGAN and Pix2pix models, we use the learning rate of 0.0002 for both generator and discriminator during training in all the experiments.
 The batch sizes on dataset horse$\to$zebra, edges$\to$shoes, map$\to$aerial photo, and cityscapes are 1, 4, 1, and 1, respectively.
-For the GauGAN model, we followed the setting in the original paper~\cite{park2019semantic}, except that the batch size is 16 instead of 32.
+For the GauGAN model, we follow the setting in the original paper~\cite{park2019semantic}, except that the batch size is 16 instead of 32.
 We find that we can achieve a better result with a smaller batch size.
-See Appendix~\ref{app:details} and our \href{https://github.com/mit-han-lab/gan-compression}{code} for more implementation details.
+For the evolutionary algorithm, the population size $P=100$, the number of iterations $T=500$, parent ratio $r_p=0.25$, mutation ratio $r_m=0.5$, and mutation probability $r_p=0.2$.
+Please refer to our \href{https://github.com/mit-han-lab/gan-compression}{code} for more implementation details.